jspm/jspm.org/pages/jspm-4.0-release.md

 +++
 title = "JSPM 4.0 Release"
-description = "Discussing development and trust models for import map services"
+description = "JSPM 4.0 release post featuring a refreshed local development workflow for modern standards"
 +++

 # JSPM 4.0 Release

 JSPM 4.0 is now out, featuring a refreshed and opinionated standards-based workflow based on convention over configuration.
-It provides a modern workflow for working with native ESM workflows in the browser using import maps:
+It provides a modern workflow for working with native ESM in the browser using import maps:

 * `jspm install` without any arguments creates the `importmap.js` file.
 * `jspm serve` behaves as a static server except for supporting TypeScript type stripping and hot reloading.